-Transit and industrial land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Transit and vacant land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy. .
 Many transit properties are publicly owned and could therefore be the easiest to work with.
 The CRTI may be able to help apply for funding for tree plantings.
-Industrial property owners could be encouraged to plant more trees through tree adoptions, ordinances that encourage tree preservation, or stormwater fee rebates for properties that have more canopy.
+Vacant properties can be great places to increase canopy and community spaces, but care needs to be taken to protect these investments in case these properties are eventually developed.

-Plantable Not suitable Canopy Vacant Utility Transit · Land use type Residential -Park Other Institutional Industrial Commercial · ò 250 500 750 1.000 1,250
+Plantable Not suitable Canopy Vacant Utility Transit · Land use type Residential · Park Other Institutional Industrial Commercial 250 ò 750 1.000 500 Acres of cover